Text extraction

 image-based pages.

-ZingPDFThe main PDF library for loading, creating, editing, merging, watermarking, compression, redaction, forms, metadata, and encryption.
+ZingPDFThe main PDF library for loading, creating, editing, page rendering, merging, watermarking, compression, redaction, forms, metadata, and encryption.

 ZingPDF.FromHTMLHTML-to-PDF package for Chromium-based rendering.